TO COMPARE IS TO DESPAIR

 “If you want to feel inferior, look at someone above you.
 If you want to feel superior, look at someone beneath you.” – Walt King

 Susie’s dad was a wise man.
 He grew up in the Great Depression.
-He road the rails looking for work.
+He rode the rails looking for work.
 He lived in a fox hole for 78 days in the South Pacific.
 Walt had exceptional EQ (emotional intelligence).

 Walt loved the saying “I used to complain about having no shoes until I saw a boy with no feet.”